MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ```

 > [!IMPORTANT]
-> Virtual Network services endpoints that the service type name **Microsoft.Sql**  refers to the Azure service named SQL Database.
-This service tag also applies to the Azure SQL Database, Azure Database for PostgreSQL and MySQL services.
+> **Microsoft.Sql** refers to the Azure service named SQL Database but this service tag also applies to the Azure SQL Database, Azure Database for PostgreSQL and MySQL services.
 It is important to note when applying the Microsoft.Sql service tag to a VNet service endpoint it configures service endpoint traffic for all Azure Database services, including Azure SQL Database, Azure Database for PostgreSQL and Azure Database for MySQL servers on the subnet.

 #### Create a Virtual Network rule on the MySQL server to secure it to the subnet